User Story Tutorial - How to Write Confirmation?

 12. Press Enter to move on to the next step.

-13. Enter Click Cancel as step text.
-Bold the word Cancel.
+13. Enter Click Cancel as the step text.
+Bold the word 'Cancel'.

 Entering final step

-14. Enter Popup dialog box closed as the expected result.
+14. Enter Popup dialog box is closed as the expected result.

 All steps entered

 As you can see, the Confirmation tab is actually a checklist of confirmation items.
 On the left of each item, there is a checkbox.
-When a product owner has confirmed a user story, he/she should place a check mark to the checkbox, indicating the completion of related works.
+When a product owner has confirmed a user story, they should place a check mark in the checkbox, indicating the completion of related work.

 Checking confirmation item

-When all the items are checked, and when the user story is in Confirming state (as shown under the Status tab), you will be prompted to set the story to Finished state.
+When all the items are checked, and when the user story is in the Confirming state (as shown under the Status tab), you will be prompted to set the story to the Finished state.

-If you don't see the prompt you can also set the story to Finished manually by selecting it under the Description page.
+If you don't see the prompt, you can also set the story to Finished manually by selecting it on the Description page.

 Setting user story to finished state